Milnerton: Nature reserves

 Milnerton is the location of two nature reserves which are owned and managed by the City of Cape Town.
-The Table Bay Nature Reserve Milnerton Racecourse Section is situated inside the race tracks of the old Milnerton Racecourse.
+Part of the Table Bay Nature Reserve is situated inside the race tracks of the old Milnerton Racecourse.

 Transport

 The N7 (Cape Namibia Route) is the main highway bisecting Milnerton, running north–south from Malmesbury to Goodwood and passing the interchanges at Bosmansdam and Plattekloof Roads.
 The N1 highway borders Milnerton to the south, passing Century City and Paarden Eiland and runs east–west from Paarl to Cape Town.
 The R27 (Marine Drive; Otto du Plessis Drive) roughly runs north–south along the coast from Melkbosstrand and Table View towards Cape Town.

 Milnerton is also served by five metropolitan routes linking it to surrounding towns and cities in the City of Cape Town.
 The M5 (Koeberg Road) runs N to S from Killarney Gardens to Muizenberg.
 The M8 (Bosmansdam Road) runs W to E from Milnerton to Plattekloof.
 The M12 (Giel Basson Drive) runs N to S from Burgundy Estate and Sunningdale to Parow and Goodwood.
 The M13 (Tygerberg Valley Drive) roughly runs W to E from Milnerton to Richwood and Durbanville.
 The M14 (Plattekloof Road) runs W to E from Milnerton to Plattekloof.

 The area is well serviced by public transport, many of the MyCiTi bus routes run through the Milnerton area with routes T01 to T03 and D05 going through the R27 and bus routes running to and from Century City making use of designated bus lanes.
 The Golden Arrow Bus Service also operates as a private commuter-service in the Milnerton area.